How do you know which supplements to take during your pregnancy? Are there certain supplements you should be avoiding?

 Iron is necessary to help with the transport of oxygen to the tissues surrounding your baby.

 If you aren’t getting enough iron, you could become anemic.
-Anemia can lead to preterm delivery and even maternal depression.
+Anemia can lead to preterm delivery, fatigue, and even maternal depression.

 Most people have a magnesium deficiency because it is challenging to get a sustainable amount from food.